gruntjs-updater/grunt-closure-dicontainer/README.md

 })
 ```

 # DI container name.
-Remember to require it in app.start:
+Remember to require it in app.main:

 ### Options